hzeller/bant/README.md

 ### Slow file system OS pre-warm

-If you work on a slow network file system or operate on some cold storage in a CI, it might take some time for bant to follow directories in globbing patterns.
+If you work on a slow network file system or operate on some cold storage, it might add IO-latency for bant to follow directories in `glob()`-ing patterns.

-It might be beneficial to pre-warm the OS file system cache with accesses `bant` remembers from last time it ran.
-If a `~/.cache/bant/` directory exists, bant will make use it for this purpose (if you're on a fast SSD, no need for it).
+In that case, it might be beneficial to pre-warm the OS file system cache with accesses `bant` remembers from last time it ran.
+If a `~/.cache/bant/` directory exists, bant will use it for this purpose (So create the directory if you want this feature to be active; if you're on a fast SSD, no need for it).

 ### Synopsis